biomystery/TNF_regulation/README.md

 Compuational modeling regulation of TNF cytokine secretion
 ===========================================================
-Corpration with Andrew.
-Model's coding for TNF regulation in LPS, CpG and PIC
+ Model's codes for paper (Gene & Dev.
+2014, v28, pg2120, **Network dynamics determine the autocrine and paracrine signaling functions of TNF** ), which simulated TNF regulation in LPS, CpG and PIC treatement.

 ## Results ##